ministryofjustice/moj-frontend/docs/components/interruption-card.md

 Users completing the same journey multiple times in a service will become overexposed to a particular interruption card.
 This could be a poor user experience if the card is used to highlight something important and the user has seen it several times.

-A limit can be set on how many times a user views a particular interruption card at the same stage of the journey.
+Consider limiting the amount of times a particular interruption card is shown to users at the same stage of the journey.

 ## Examples